sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

     });
 ```

-Now that we've told flot to trigger events on all of our charts, you might think we would have to set up code to listen for events on all of those charts.
+Now that we've told flot to trigger events on all of our charts, you might think we would have to set up code to listen for events on all of them.
 There's an even better approach though.
 We structured our markup so that all the charts—and only the charts—are inside the containing "charts" `<div>`.
-In JavaScript, if no code is listening for an event on a specific document element, those events automatically "bubble up" to containing elements.
+In JavaScript, if no code is listening for an event on a specific document element, those events automatically "bubble up" to the containing elements.
 So if we just set up an event listener on the "charts" `<div>`, we can capture the "plothover" events on all of the individual charts.
 We'll also need to know when the mouse leaves the chart area.
-We can catch those events using the standard "mouseout" event.
+We can catch those events using the standard "mouseout" event as follows:

 ``` {.javascript .numberLines}
 $("charts").on("plothover", function() {